Don't Worry, Be Happy: Background

-Indian spiritual Guru Meher Baba (1894–1969) often used the expression "Don't worry, be happy" when communicating with his followers in the West, and the expression was printed on inspirational cards and posters during the 1960s.
+Indian spiritual Guru Meher Baba (1894–1969) often used the expression "Don't worry, be happy, and I will help you" when communicating with his followers in the West, and the expression was printed on inspirational cards and posters during the 1960s.
 In 1988, McFerrin noticed a similar poster in the apartment of jazz duo Tuck & Patti in San Francisco, and he was inspired by the expression's charm and simplicity.
 He wrote and recorded the song for his album Simple Pleasures and it was included in the soundtrack of the movie Cocktail, which subsequently led to it becoming a hit single the next year.